walmartlabs/cookie-cutter/packages/azure/README.md

 ## Troubleshooting

+-   you can access the Windows VM through the `Virtual Box` app.

 ### Localhost cert not valid

 Follow instructions here:
 https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=cli%2Cssl-netstd21#macos-environment

 ### Authorization errors

 If you get an authorization error, make sure that the Windows VM time is set correctly.
 This can drift over time, so RDP onto the box and verify it.

 ### Rejected cert errors

 If you get errors from node about a reject self-signed cert, ensure you have the following set:
 `export NODE_TLS_REJECT_UNAUTHORIZED="0"`
 NOTE: never set this in a production environment, it is strictly for testing purposes.